-Keeping the information you post onto Facebook private is one of the most important things you have to get right about social networking.
+Keeping the information you post onto Facebook private and secure is one of the most important things you need to get right when using the social networking website.

 It is vital that each user takes responsibility for themselves on Facebook, and understands exactly how the privacy options work and to ensure they are applied correctly.
-This article explains how the Facebook’s privacy settings work and how to apply the privacy settings that we recommend so that only people you know and trust can see the information you post, helping you stay safe online.
+This article explains how Facebook’s privacy settings work and how to keep your account secure, which helps prevent you from becoming a victim to any number of different scams that operate on social media.

-So read on for our ultimate guide for locking down your Facebook profile for optimal privacy.
+So read on for our ultimate guide for locking down your Facebook profile for optimal privacy and security.

-1. Setting your Privacy Level to Friends Only
+1. Setting your default privacy to Friends Only

 This directs you to all of your key privacy settings, the most important of which are located within the Who can see my stuff? section.
 The first option, Who can see your future posts? is the setting that controls who can see the information you post to the site including status updates, check-ins, photos and links.
 It is important that this is set to Friends meaning only friends can see the information you post.